** FOR IMMEDIATE RELEASE**

 Press Contact: Education Through Music-LA -

-Silent Films Live 2 - Concerts to benefit Education Through Music–Los Angeles
+Virtual concerts to benefit Education Through Music–Los Angeles

 Proceeds from the event support ETM-LA’s In-School Music Education Program, which provides comprehensive music education to at-risk schools in underserved communities across Los Angeles County.

 ETM-LA addresses the need for increased resources in arts education through its mission to bring weekly, yearlong, comprehensive music education to every child in disadvantaged, at-risk schools.
 ETM-LA works with district administrators, school leaders, and community members to build a culture that embraces music education for every child.
-In its 13th year, ETM-LA has grown from serving two (2) schools and 800 children to serving 36 schools and 15,000 students across Los Angeles County this 2018-2019 school year.
+In its 15th year, ETM-LA has grown from serving two (2) schools and 800 children to serving 46 schools and 19,000 students across Los Angeles County this 2020-2021 school year.

-For more information about ETM-LA, contact:
+For more information about ETM-LA or interview requests, contact: